Murano & Burano Boat Tours

 • Small group size of 22 guests or less

-• Glassblowing demonstrations
+• Glassblowing and lacemaking demonstrations

 • This tour is not suitable for guests with limited mobility due to uneven paths and boarding steps.